 His sculptural works are architectural.
 Each piece is textured and colorful, often gleaming with multiple finish layers, like pieces of hard candy.
 Together, the constructions make up a sort of wunderkammer, each piece playing with light, sheen, shadow, pattern and pathways that lead from one to the next.

 In recent work, Hausmann turned his attention to human-scale projects and to architecture itself, specifically considering its role in shaping communities and the people who live in them.
 He rebuilt and renewed his own century-old townhouse in Brooklyn from the inside out.
 Hausmann joined Habitat for Humanity as the construction manager for Breezy Point, Queens, a seaside neighborhood devastated by fire and flooding after Hurricane Sandy.
-For more than a year, Hausmann organized hundreds of volunteers and touched a thousand storm-ravaged homes, working to reclaim and rebuild them, helping to heal and repair the physical and personal structure that holds the community together.
+Hausmann organized hundreds of volunteers and touched a thousand storm-ravaged homes, working to reclaim and rebuild them, helping to heal and repair the physical and personal structure that holds the community together.

 Born in 1968 in Alton, Illinois, Hausmann received a BA in art and psychology at Knox College.
-In 1991, after serving as a staff member at the Vermont Studio Center, he moved to New York City and and worked as steeplejack, tree-house builder, set designer, drummer, commercial fisherman, landscape designer, and builder for countless high-end residential and commercial restorations and renovations.
+In 1991, after serving as a staff member at the Vermont Studio Center, he moved to New York City and and worked as steeplejack, tree-house builder, set designer, drummer, commercial fisherman, landscape designer, and builder for high-end residential and commercial restorations and renovations.

 He served as studio assistant to artists Sean Scully and Glen Seator, and was a long-time artist-in-residence at Cucaracha Theatre in New York.
 Concurrent with his studio work, Hausmann wrote, performed and designed sets and shows with numerous theatrical and musical groups: drummer and writer in punk/art rock notables OverEndEver and Bourbon & Clorox; founder and lead writer/producer of the New York City-based performance orchestra Coocoohandler; and founder, performer and writer in the critically acclaimed long-running downtown rock musical Uncle Jimmy’s Dirty Basement.